-The novel begins when a group of Mormon cowboys stumbles upon an almost dead hired hand named John Hare, a Connecticutian traveling attacked when mistaken for a spy .
+The novel begins when a group of Mormon cowboys stumbles upon an almost dead hired hand named John Hare, a Connecticutian traveler attacked when mistaken for a spy by a rival rancher.
 Nursed back to health, Hare quickly becomes friends with the Mormon patriarch August Naab and falls in love with his half-daughter Mescal even though she is betrothed to become another man’s second wife.
 Hare quickly becomes involved in Naab’s fight against the rancher Holderness who is pressuring Naab to give up his land and water rights.

 It’s a pretty standard plot for the Western genre.
 Forbidden love, fights over land, an honest group of cowboys pitted against an outfit of gunslinging outlaws.
 Grey, however, is quite adept at both painting vivid images of the Western frontier and crafting unique characters.
 He peppers his novel with beautiful descriptives of the Utah desert, significantly elevating this otherwise by-the-numbers plot that hundreds of novels would imitate over the ensuing decades.
 For instance, when John Hare gets his first glimpse of a Southern Utah valley, Grey beautifully writes: